top of page

 Surely vain are all men by nature, who are ignorant of Alahayim, and could not out of the good things that are seen know him that is: neither by considering the works did they acknowledge the workmaster;

-• (Its describing how after one has made the picture or image they nail up upon a wall.
-As one can see picture making is an ancient practice, whether images of men or beast.)
+• Its describing how after one has made the picture or image they nail it up upon a wall.
+As one can see, picture and image making is an ancient practice, whether images of men or beast.

 Wis 13:16